• Skip to main content

 Products that are used daily will, of course, be the first items that are sold out.

-Stocking up toilet paper requires a lot of space.
-Don’t go crazy and panic buy, but have enough that will last you and your family quite a while.
+Stocking up on toilet paper requires a lot of space.
+Don’t go crazy and panic buy, but have enough to last you and your family quite a while.

 Seeds

-Growing your food is not a possibility for everyone, but it’s an ideal opportunity for those with a garden.
+Growing your food is not possible for everyone, but it’s an ideal opportunity for those with a garden.
 Vegetables and fruits are both a long-term solution and a healthy option.

-Seeds can be bought for a couple of bucks and potentially provide food for years to come.
+Seeds can be bought for a few bucks and provide food for years.

 Growing enough fresh produce will allow you to swap vegetables for other essential items with your neighbors, friends, and family.
 Veggies and fruits will be sought-after commodities during inflation.